baptistepepin/trading-system/README.md

     LOGDIR = logs
 ```

-This project is a trading system developed for the course "Computing for Finance" at the University of Chicago.
-The architecture of the system is strongly inspired by what was presented by Adam Duke.
+This project is a trading system developed for the course "Computing for Finance in Python" at the University of Chicago.

 ## 1. Introduction